-At NYU Langone Hospital—Brooklyn, formerly known as NYU Lutheran Medical Center, we make sure you receive superior care, from the most advanced stroke and trauma treatment to medical and surgical interventions.
+At NYU Langone Hospital—Brooklyn, formerly known as NYU Lutheran Medical Center, we make sure you receive superior care, from the most advanced cardiac, stroke, and trauma treatment to medical and surgical interventions.

-Our hospital is home to NYU Langone’s Comprehensive Stroke Center, which has been recognized by The Joint Commission as one of the best places in the United States to receive treatment for stroke.
-The Emergency Department at NYU Langone Hospital—Brooklyn is a Level 1 Trauma Center, and our medical teams are trusted to care for people with the most dangerous and life-threatening injuries.
+Our hospital is home to NYU Langone’s Comprehensive Stroke Center, a leader in neurocritical care, which has been recognized by The Joint Commission as one of the best places in the United States to receive treatment for stroke.
+The Emergency Department at NYU Langone Hospital—Brooklyn is certified by the American College of Surgeons as a Level 1 Trauma Center, and our medical teams are trusted to care for people with the most dangerous and life-threatening injuries.

 Our board-certified surgeons use both conventional and robotic surgical techniques.
 The da Vinci® Xi robotic surgical system gives patients the option of minimally invasive surgery for urological and gynecological surgeries, including hysterectomy.
 It is the most sophisticated robotic surgical technology available in Brooklyn.